 - If you are invited to attend a ceremony and do not attend, you will need to wait until you are invited to a new ceremony.
 Failure to attend further ceremonies may result in forfeiting your Australian Citizenship.

 Council is responsible for hosting citizenship ceremonies and is not involved in applications, approvals, or certifications.
 The Department of Home Affairs manages all information regarding Australian Citizenship, including:

 City of Parramatta is unable to move applicants forward on the list or give preference to attend a specific ceremony.

 For any further information regarding your Australian Citizenship, please phone the Australian Citizenship Information Line on 131 880.

-Once an individual has been invited to an Australian citizenship ceremony, the final step to becoming an Australian citizen is to attend the ceremony and make your Australian Citizenship Pledge to Australia and its people.
+Once an applicant has been invited to an Australian citizenship ceremony, the final step to becoming an Australian citizen is to attend the ceremony and make the Australian Citizenship Pledge to Australia and its people.

 Making the Pledge